rnietoe/Training/docs/AWS/05-Security.md

 It operates down to Layer 7.

-block traffic response forbbiden (403)
+Block traffic response is forbbiden (403)

 ## Shield